velia-vito/meku/README.md

 1. **Specialized & Dense Functionality,** Consider tool bars and side panes — they have a lot of functionality in limited screen space.
 It allows for the main work area to be maximized.
-In short, maximize the work area while keeping the tools of the software visually legible, do this by specializing the UI for the given creative application.
+In short, maximize the work area while keeping the tools of the software visually legible, do this by hyper-specializing the UI for the given creative application.

    <p aligh="center"> <br/>